 The Mesa Arch Canyonlands trial is an enjoyable, short walk on a well-maintained gravel trail through desert scrub with lots of beautiful wildflowers.
 There is a slight incline to this Canyonlands NP hiking trail, but anyone in reasonable shape ought to be able to do it.
 The uphill walk and lack of any tall trees means that the impressive views of the surrounding canyon become visible right away.

 As you approach the top of the loop, the trail transitions to uneven slickrock.
 Shortly thereafter the Mesa Arch becomes visible.
-If you’ve already done Arches National Park, odds are your initial reaction will be, “awwww… what a cute, little arch” (it’s kinda small).
+If you’ve already hiked to the Delicate Arch in Arches National Park, odds are your initial reaction will be, “awwww… what a cute, little arch” (it’s kinda small).
 But as you get closer to it, you quickly realize what makes this such a special place; the views of the canyon through the arch are breathtaking.

 Need to know about Mesa Arch trail: This easy trail is 0.7 miles / 1.2 km long with 80 feet / 25 meters elevation gain.
 This hike took us 30 minutes, which is a pretty typical pace for us with the kids.
 There are bathrooms in the parking lot, but no water facilities.
 Good shoes are recommended.
 This trail is not stroller friendly; a good baby or toddler carrier is a great option for small kids.